 The Company provided local, long distance and Internet services domestically and internationally. offering these services business, government, telecommunications companies and consumer customers, through its networks of fiber optic cables, digital microwave, and fixed and transportable satellite earth stations.
 The Company also had a global reach with operations in over 65 countries encompassing the Americas, Europe and the Asia-Pacific regions.

-MCI WorldCom, like many other facilities-based CLECs, has a desire to capitalize on the industry's fastest growing segments, namely data/Internet, international and U.S. local phone services.
-The Company owns and operates its own network in cities across the U.S. and around the world.
-MCI WorldCom serves millions of U.S. business and consumer customers with an integrated package, including long distance, local (available from more than 100 U.S. markets) data, Internet and other communications services.
+MCI WorldCom, like many other facilities-based CLECs, had a desire to capitalize on the industry's fastest growing segments, namely data/Internet, international and U.S. local phone services.
+The Company owned and operated its own network in cities across the U.S. and around the world.
+MCI WorldCom served millions of U.S. business and consumer customers with an integrated package, including long distance, local (available from more than 100 U.S. markets) data, Internet and other communications services.

-Through both UUNET and MCI WorldCom Advanced Networks, the Company has developed a reliable and widely deployed Internet network, as well as networking and hosting solutions.
-The UUNET backbone supports speeds ranging from 28.8 Kbps to OC-12 and provides local access from more than 1,000 locations worldwide.
-MCI WorldCom Advanced Networks offers virtual private network (VPN), security, customer care, web hosting and e-commerce services.
+Through both UUNET and MCI WorldCom Advanced Networks, the Company had developed a reliable and widely deployed Internet network, as well as networking and hosting solutions.
+The UUNET backbone supported speeds ranging from 28.8 Kbps to OC-12 and provided local access from more than 1,000 locations worldwide.
+MCI WorldCom Advanced Networks offered virtual private network (VPN), security, customer care, web hosting and e-commerce services.